Bobby278tr/Responsive_E-Commerce_Website/README.md

 # Responsive_E-Commerce_Website

-Responsive E-commerce Website is a Simple E-commerce Website which will be responsive in other Media also
+A responsive E-commerce Website is a Simple E-commerce Website that will be responsive in other Media also.

 ## About Project

-This Project is a Simple E-commerce Websit which is created by using HTML, CSS and JavaScript.
+This Project is a Simple E-commerce Website that is created by using HTML, CSS, and JavaScript.
 While making each webpage responsive other media also.
-This Website is a collection of different webpages which are:
+This Website is a collection of different web pages which are:

 HomePage
 ShopPage